libmapper/libmapper/doc/tutorials/tutorial_maxmsp_central.md

 The only _required_ parameters here are the signal name, and data type.
 If no `length` property is provided, the signal is assumed to have length 1.
-A signal name should start with "/", as this is how it is represented in the OSC address.
-(One will be added if you forget to do this.)
 Finally, supported types are currently 'i' or 'f' for `int` or `float` values, respectively.